EPCCed/2026-03-02-Fortran-intro/_episodes/05-arrays.md

 ```
 where we have used the intrinsic function `reshape()`.

+`reshape()` can be used whereever you might need to alter an array's shape.

 ### Exercise (2 minutes)

-Check the accompanying `example1.f90` to see examples of intrinsic functions
+Check the accompanying [example1.f90](../exercises/05-arrays/example1.f90) to
-available to interrogate array size and shape at run time.
+see examples of intrinsic functions available to interrogate array size and
+shape at run time.

 ## Allocatable arrays

-If we wish to establish storage with shape determined at run time,
+If we wish to establish storage with shape determined at run time, the
-the _allocatable_ attribute can be used.
-The rank must be specified:
+_allocatable_ attribute can be used.
+The rank must be specified by the value of
+the extent in each dimension is deferred using the `:` symbol:
 ```
   real, dimension(:, :), allocatable :: a